Best Reflective Running Gear of 2025

 Jeff Rome wears a reflective Brooks jacket.
 Photo: iRunFar/Eszter Horanyi

-When running on the road, runners should be aware that potential danger can come from a variety of angles and choose the best reflective running gear to be seen from any side.
-A runner may be in a motorist’s blind spot or obstructed from view.
-In addition to the challenges associated with having to drive in the dark, some drivers may also be sleepy, under the influence of alcohol or drugs, or consumed with their phones.
+When running on the road, runners should be aware that potential danger can come from a variety of angles and choose the best reflective running gear for visibility from any side.
+In addition to the challenges associated with driving in the dark, some drivers may also be sleepy, under the influence of alcohol or drugs, or distracted by their phones.
 Whether alert or distracted, human response times can be much slower at night than during normal waking hours.

-As runners, the best preventive measure is to be extra cautious and ensure they are seen as early as possible.
+As runners, the best preventive measure is to be extra cautious and ensure visibility as early as possible.
 That may include having gear beyond a headlamp and a reflective shirt.
 A vest with flashing lights, such as our pick for the best reflective vest, the Noxgear Tracer2, will help alert passing motorists to your presence.

 Additionally, there are other items, such as the Amphipod Micro-Light Flashing Arm and Ankle Bands, which are simple yet effective in reflecting eye-catching light to signal the runner’s presence to those nearby.